Edward Dickens: Parliament

-Dickens nominated for the seat of Wentworth at the 1882 by-election, but withdrew before the polls, won by fellow pastoralist Edward Quin.
-He was then elected member for Wilcannia in the New South Wales Legislative Assembly in 1889 and held the seat until he was defeated by Labor Party candidate Richard Sleath in 1894.
+Dickens was nominated for the seat of Wentworth at the 1882 by-election, but withdrew before the polls, won by fellow pastoralist Edward Quin.
+He was then elected member for Wilcannia in the New South Wales Legislative Assembly in 1889, as a Protectionist Party candidate, and held the seat until he was defeated by Labor Party candidate Richard Sleath in 1894.

 Later life

 Dickens then became a rabbit inspector for the Government of New South Wales, then an officer for the Lands Department in charge of the Moree district.
-He subsequently had difficulty finding employment and died after several months' illness in Moree, in debt and childless.
-He was buried in Moree Cemetery.
+He died in Moree in 1902, and was buried in Moree Cemetery.

+Literary portrayals

+Thomas Keneally's 2020 novel The Dickens Boy (Sceptre, ISBN 978-1529345070) is a fictionalised account of Edward Dickens' life.